 …I’ll hit these in reverse order.

-Note: The comparison should be fairly accurate as of the end of 2021, but is subject to error – before jumping on a provider you should double-check the offerings.
+Note: I strive to make periodic updates, but comparisons are subject to error – before jumping on a provider you should double-check the offerings.

 –